HEKEH/easy-audio-player/README.md

 ## Introduction

-Easy Audio Player is a simple audio player that supports Vue 3.
+Easy Audio Player is a simple audio player that supports Vue 3 and React.

 ![View](img/demo.png)

 ## Installation

+### Vue 3

 ```bash
 # Using npm